Marcellino Lefrandt

-Marcellino Victor John Lefrandt, known professionally as Marcellino Lefrandt (born July 19, 1974), is an Indonesian actor and lecturer.
-He became popular starring in the soap opera Bidadari in 2000–2005.
-He played Mr. Bagus, father of Lala (played by Marshanda).
+Marcellino Victor John Lefrandt (born 19 July 1974) is an Indonesian actor and lecturer.
+He debuted in the 2000 soap opera Bidadari as Bagus.

-Career
+Biography

-Lefrandt has become publicly known since becoming a finalist in 'Aneka Ria'.
-He became a catwalk and photo model.
+Lefrandt was born to a Christian Minahasan family in Manado, Indonesia.
+He has become publicly known since becoming a finalist in 'Aneka Ria'.
+Lefrand became a catwalk and photo model.
 He starred in films, including Jackie, Jacklyn, and Deru Debu alongside Willy Dozan.
 He has also worked as a singer, appearing in the group Amartya, together with Anjasmara, Gunawan, and Tia Ivanka.

 Lefrandt returned to acting in 2009, playing in the film Jamila dan Sang Presiden, released in April.
-Also in 2009, he accepted a position as a lecturer in the law faculty at the Sam Ratulangi University, Manado.
-Lefrandt is also Vice President of Skylar Comics.
+He also became a lecturer in the law faculty at the Sam Ratulangi University, Manado.
+Lefrandt serves as president of President of Skylar Comics.

-Personal life

-Lefrandt married his girlfriend, Dewi Rezer, a former VJ for MTV Indonesia.
-They were married at Hotel Tirta Bali International, Uluwatu, Jimbaran, Bali on July 18, 2007.
-They have two children.
-The couple divorced in 2016.
+Lefrandt married his girlfriend, Dewi Rezer, a former video jockey of MTV Indonesia.
+They got married at Hotel Tirta Bali International, Uluwatu, Jimbaran, Bali on 18 July 2007.
+The couple have two children.
+They divorced in 2016.
 Lefrandt practices the martial art of judo.